Tom Woods

-Thomas Ernest Woods Jr. (born August 1, 1972) is an American author and libertarian commentator who is currently a senior fellow at the Mises Institute.
-Woods is a proponent of the Austrian School of economics.
-He hosts a daily podcast, The Tom Woods Show, and formerly co-hosted the weekly podcast Contra Krugman.
+Thomas Ernest Woods Jr. (born August 1, 1972) is an American author, podcast host, and libertarian commentator who is currently a senior fellow at the Mises Institute.
+A proponent of the Austrian School of economics, Woods hosts a daily podcast, The Tom Woods Show, and formerly co-hosted the weekly podcast Contra Krugman.

-Woods received media attention for writing The Politically Incorrect Guide to American History in 2004, which promoted his interpretation of US history and was a New York Times bestseller.
+Woods' The Politically Incorrect Guide to American History in 2004 interpreted U.S. history through a paleoconservative and, as described by some writers, pro-Confederate lens.
+This, and his 2009 book Meltdown on the 2008 financial crisis, became New York Times bestsellers.
 His subsequent writing has focused on promoting libertarianism and libertarian leaning political figures such as former Congressman and presidential candidate Ron Paul.
-Woods teaches homeschooling courses on Western civilization and Government called The Liberty Homeschooler as part of the Ron Paul Curriculum.
-His 2009 book Meltdown on the financial crisis of 2007–2008 also became a New York Times bestseller.
+Woods also teaches homeschooling courses on Western civilization and government called The Liberty Homeschooler as part of the Ron Paul Curriculum.

 Education

 Woods holds a BA from Harvard (1994) and an MPhil and PhD from Columbia (2000), all in history.
-His thesis became The Church Confronts Modernity: Catholic Intellectuals and the Progressive Era, which he says has nothing to do with libertarianism.
+His thesis became The Church Confronts Modernity: Catholic Intellectuals and the Progressive Era, which he says "has nothing to do with libertarianism."